mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ## How to correct the problem

-If the class wrapping the external resource is shareable and thread-safe, create a *pool* of reusable instances of the class.
-The following code snippet shows a simple example (in this case, the pool contains a single instance).
+If the class wrapping the external resource is shareable and thread-safe, either create a shared singleton instance or a pool of reusable instances of the class.
+The following code snippet shows a simple example.
 The `SingleHttpClientInstance` controller performs the same operation as the `NewHttpClientInstancePerRequest` controller shown earlier, except that the `HttpClient` object is created once, in the constructor, rather than each time the `GetProductAsync` operation is invoked.
 This approach reuses the same `HttpClient` object sharing the connection across all requests.

 **C# web API**
 ```C#